Garciat/garciat.github.io/_posts/2020-06-27-java-functional-validation.md

 In an MVC-style application that implements a Thrift server, a Controller's responsibility is to implement Thrift endpoints by accepting Thrift requests and delegate to domain services that implement the expected business logic.

 Thrift requests are generally well-structured and well-typed.
 Despite this, Thrift types have two main issues:
-  1. All Thrift Struct fields are Nullable, even if they are marked ‘required’ in the IDL.
+  1. All Thrift Struct fields are `Nullable`, even if they are marked ‘required’ in the IDL.
   2. Thrift primitive types require parsing/transformation into proper Java types.
-E.g. java.util.UUID
+E.g. `java.util.UUID`

-Issue #1 leads to null-checking code (or overuse of Optionals).
+Issue #1 leads to null-checking code (or overuse of `Optional`s).
 For example:

 ```java
 String transactionId = request.getTransactionId();